aanubhavv/brocode-react-tut/logs/day2.md

 - props -> props are read-only properties that are shared between components.
 A parent component can send data to a child component.
 - how does props work in component -> add props as parameter to the component function
 - we can then use this props object(parameter) by passing key value pair upon calling it in out App.jsx
+- propTypes -> a mechanism that ensures that the passed value is of the correct datatype.
+  (age: PropTypes.number) [for debugging]

 ### Tasks performed